YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can shampoo ingredients damage transplanted grafts?

-I want to be very clear here.
+I will be clear here.
 A normal shampoo used at the right time does not usually damage properly anchored grafts.
 Patients often imagine that one ingredient in a shampoo can suddenly ruin the result.
 In real life, the bigger risks are poor surgical planning, traumatic graft handling, poor implantation, infection, heavy scratching in the early period, smoking, and not following proper aftercare.

 Still, I do not ignore product ingredients.
 If a shampoo causes burning, redness, severe dryness, or heavy itching, it is not a good shampoo for that patient.
 If a patient has seborrheic dermatitis after hair transplant, the scalp may react differently from someone with normal skin.
 If a patient is using minoxidil or other treatments, the scalp may already be sensitive.
 Product choice should match the patient, not the marketing label.